boons1215/ansible_ven/README.md

 ```

 # 3. ven-pairing
-This installs based on the OS version, it will not process if one of the required packages are missing.
+Install a VEN based on the OS version, it will not process if one of the required packages are missing.
 ```
 ansible-playbook ven-pairing.yml -i inventory.txt -u ec2-user --private-key apaclabkey.pem
 ```